junxit/us-congress-bills-115/metadata.md

 - 2018-03-14 — Proposed amendment SA 2152 withdrawn in Senate.
 (CR S1729)
 - 2018-03-14 — Roll call votes on amendments in Senate: Amendment SA 2151 as modified agreed to in Senate by Yea-Nay Vote.
 67 - 31.
 Record Vote Number: 51.
 - 2018-03-14 — Senate amendment agreed to: Amendment SA 2151 as modified agreed to in Senate by Yea-Nay Vote.
 67 - 31.
 Record Vote Number: 51.
+- 2018-03-15 — Held at the desk.
+- 2018-03-15 — Message on Senate action sent to the House.
+- 2018-03-15 — Received in the House.
+- 2018-03-22 — Committee on Banking, Housing, and Urban Affairs.
+Hearings held.
+Hearings printed: S.Hrg.
+115-197.
+- 2018-04-19 — Committee on Banking, Housing, and Urban Affairs.
+Hearings held.
+Hearings printed: S.Hrg.
+115-251.
+- 2018-05-21 — Rules Committee Resolution H. Res.
+905 Reported to House.
+Rule provides for consideration of H.R.
+5515, S. 204 and S. 2155.
+The resolution provides for one hour of general debate on H.R.
+5515, S. 204 and S. 2155.
+The resolution provides for consideration of S. 2155 and S. 204 under a closed rule.
+Also, the resolution provides for consideration of H.R.
+5515 under a structured rule and makes an amendment in the nature of a substitute consisting of the text of Rules Committee Print 115-70 considered as adopted.
+- 2018-05-22 — Considered as unfinished business. (consideration: CR H4367)
+- 2018-05-22 — Considered under the provisions of rule H. Res.
+905. (consideration: CR H4320-4349)
+- 2018-05-22 — DEBATE - The House proceeded with one hour of debate on S. 2155.
+- 2018-05-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-05-22 — On passage Passed by the Yeas and Nays: 258 - 159 (Roll no. 216). (text: CR H4320-4340)
+- 2018-05-22 — POSTPONED PROCEEDINGS - At the conclusion of debate on S. 2155, the Chair put the question on passage and by voice vote announced that the ayes had prevailed.
+Mr. Hensarling demanded the yeas and nays, and the Chair postponed further proceedings on the question of passage until later in the legislative day.
+- 2018-05-22 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 258 - 159 (Roll no. 216).(text: CR H4320-4340)
+- 2018-05-22 — Rule H. Res.
+905 passed House.
+- 2018-05-22 — Rule provides for consideration of H.R.
+5515, S. 204 and S. 2155.
+The resolution provides for one hour of general debate on H.R.
+5515, S. 204 and S. 2155.
+The resolution provides for consideration of S. 2155 and S. 204 under a closed rule.
+Also, the resolution provides for consideration of H.R.
+5515 under a structured rule and makes an amendment in the nature of a substitute consisting of the text of Rules Committee Print 115-70 considered as adopted.
+- 2018-05-22 — The previous question was ordered pursuant to the rule.
+- 2018-05-24 — Became Public Law No: 115-174.
+- 2018-05-24 — Became Public Law No: 115-174.
+- 2018-05-24 — Presented to President.
+- 2018-05-24 — Presented to President.
+- 2018-05-24 — Signed by President.
+- 2018-05-24 — Signed by President.